The Cost of Going to Rehab: How Much Does Rehab Cost?

 What Impacts the Cost of Rehab?

-The cost of rehab is determined by several components based on your specific needs, your insurance provider, and your chosen treatment facility.
+The cost of rehab is determined by several differentiators that are based on your specific needs, your insurance provider, and your chosen treatment facility.
 More specifically, the cost of rehab is often defined by some of the following factors:3

-• In states where resources cost more, rehab will cost more, too.
+• Cost of resources.
+In states where resources cost more, rehab will cost more, too.

 The Cost of Drug Addiction Compared to the Cost of Rehab

-Substance abuse and addiction can have devastating consequences on all aspects of your life.
+Substance misuse and addiction can have devastating consequences on all aspects of your life.
 The cost of drug use can be significant and irreversible, and can include:4

 • Difficulty adhering to personal responsibilities that can lead to consequences such as job loss.